 Several stakeholders expressed concern in the 11/28 meeting about dropping the geographic distribution reporting.
 Stakeholder request the health and safety geographic distribution reporting use the same approach as the IQ multifamily geographic distribution reporting.

 12/19 Meeting: Did not have time to cover.
 Discuss in 1/16 meeting.

+1/16 Meeting: Stakeholders are interested in seeing health and safety geographic distribution reporting, using the same mechanism being used in other reporting (such as IQ MF).

+Ameren IL opposes geographically breaking out health and safety spending.
+Would a list of zip codes and total spending on health and safety cover this?

+Stakeholders are interested in understanding why customers are not able to particiate in EE programs due to health and safety.

+Follow-up: Stakeholders to consider utility feedback and follow-up at 1/23 meeting

 Stakeholders request utilities propose health and safety reporting categories; stakeholders are interested in the utilities using the same categories.